BartoszBurgiel/ltt/README.md

     * 1.600.000-ish (non-repeating) random words
 * Analyse provided keys
     * Search for duplicates among provided keys
-    * Keys need to be provided in a single file called "keys.txt"
+    * Keys need to be provided in a single file called `keys.txt`
     * each key seperated by `\n`
-    * generate a pretty log file with
+    * generate a pretty `report.txt` file with
         * average length of all keys
         * longest key
         * shortest key